-I’ll teach you the two most common and useful debt paying strategies, Debt Avalanche & Debt Snowball.
-If you have multiple debts piled up, these will help you smartly pay it off.
+I’ll teach you the two most common and useful debt-paying strategies, Debt Avalanche and debt Snowball.
+If you have multiple debts piled up, these will help you smartly pay them off.

-Debt avalanche is paying off the debt with the highest interest rate.
-So if you have three debts – $7000 at 6%, $2500 at 9% and $3000 at 12%; by following Debt Avalanche Method, you’re going to target the debt with 12% interest first, then 9% then 6%.
+The debt avalanche is paying off the debt with the highest interest rate.
+So if you have three debts – $7000 at 6%, $2500 at 9%, and $3000 at 12%; by following the Debt Avalanche Method, you’re going to target the debt with 12% interest first, then 9% then 6%.

 The debt avalanche is for those who like to be more practical and calculative and are less emotion-driven while tackling debt whereas Debt Snowball is for people who tend to get emotional and stressed due to debt.

-Paying off the smallest debt initially brings victory thus motivates the debt payer to continue making regular payments.
+Paying off the smallest debt initially brings victory thus motivating the debt payer to continue making regular payments.

 If you’re still confused about which Debt Paying Strategy you must adopt, check out my Blog Post on Debt Avalanche and Debt Snowball.